kershrita/Data-Science-Roadmap/README.md

   - Basic plots for visalizations to gain insights about data.
   - Assignment: Statistics questions sheet.

-### Week 2: Data Collection, Data Pre-processing, and EDA
+### Week 2: Data Collection and Data Cleaning
-- **Session 3**: Retrieve & Explore Data from Databases
+- **Session 3**: SQL Data Collection and Initial Data Insights
   - Introduction to data collection & data integration.
-  - Retrieving data from SQL databases using Python and libraries like sqlite.
+  - Data collection from SQL databases using Python and libraries like sqlite.
   - Basic data exploration and initial insights from the data using Pandas.
   - Basic data visualization using matplotlib.
-  - Hands-on exercise: Retrieve data from spreadsheets CSV & SQL database with data exploration using Pandas.
+  - Hands-on exercise: Data collection from SQL database with data exploration using Pandas.
   - Assignment: Practice example with SQL.

-- **Session 4**: Data Cleaning and Handling Missing Values
+- **Session 4**: NoSQL Data Collection and Data Cleaning
-  - Retrieving data from NoSQL databases like MongoDB using Python.
+  - Data collection from NoSQL databases like MongoDB using Python.
   - The importance of data cleaning and handling missing data.
-  - Techniques for handling missing values.
+  - Techniques for handling missing values (imputation).
   - Basic data visualization using matplotlib (cont).
+  - Data Transformation (handle columns distributions).
-  - Hands-on exercise: Retrieve data from NoSQL database with handling missing data.
+  - Hands-on exercise: Data collection from NoSQL database with handling missing data.
   - Assignment: Practice example with NoSQL.

-### Week 3: Data Collection, Data Pre-processing, and EDA
+### Week 3: Data Preparation and Feature Engineering
-- **Session 5**: Data Cleaninig and Web Scrapping
+- **Session 5**: Web Data Scrapping and Transformation
   - Data collection using web scrapping.
-  - More data exploration using pandas.
+  - More data cleaning, exploration using pandas.
-  - Feature selection using sklearn.
   - Basic data visualization using seaborn.
+  - Data Transformation, check data formats, units, scales, etc...
-  - Hands-on exercise: Load data using web scrapping exercise.
+  - Hands-on exercise: Load data using web scrapping exercise with data transformation and feature engineering.
   - Assignment: Practice example with web scrapping.

-- **Session 2**: Data Transformation
+- **Session 6**: Advanced Data Cleaning and Feature Engineering
+  - More data cleaning, exploration using pandas.
+  - Feature engineering, columns aggregation.
-  - Feature scaling: Standardization and normalization.
+  - Data balancing using oversampling and undersampling.
-  - Feature engineering: Creating new features from existing data.
-  - Feature encoding: Transforming categorical data into a numerical format.
   - Basic data visualization using seaborn (cont).
   - Hands-on exercise: Practical application of feature scaling and engineering.
   - Homework assignment: Feature scaling and engineering exercises.